 Stress is the adverse reaction people have to excessive pressure.
 It is not a disease but if the stress goes on for some time it can lead to mental and physical health deterioration.
-Common symptoms of stress can include headaches, mood swings, poor sleeping habits, irritability, indecisiveness, absenteeism or reduced performance.
-If you feel that you are experiencing stress at work please contact the headteacher, wellbeing lead or the staff well-being group for further advice and support.
+Common symptoms of stress include headaches, mood swings, poor sleeping habits, irritability, indecisiveness, absenteeism, or reduced performance.
+If you feel that you are experiencing stress at work, please contact the Head of Centre, wellbeing lead or the staff wellbeing group for further advice and support.